twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The menu item **Edit: Delete** is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.0.
-* Version 1.0 until 7.0 does not support unmapped glyph(s) or glyph(s) with Unicode SMP mapping(s) in the preview toolbar.
+* Version 1.0 until 7.0 only supports adding glyphs that have a Unicode BMP mapping.
 * Generating postscript names and adding to preview toolbar in versions 5.0 until 6.5 only supports glyphs with a Windows Unicode BMP mapping.
 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
-* If you want to change resources in versions containing a non-standard resource layout (tested with version 5.6), you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 for DOS running Windows XP Pro K SP3 32-bit which was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
+* If you want to change resources in versions containing a non-standard resource layout (tested with version 5.6), you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.
 * Version 1.0 until 5.6 used ISO Latin-1 as the output encoding while current versions use Unicode.
-Setting the non-Unicode language to East Asian languages (e.g. Korean) will appreciate in `previewtext.dat` substitutes accented letters by ASCII counterparts, e.g. é by e and when exporting kerning pairs, instead of having &lt;&lt; for « you have to use \\00AB as escape code.
+Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts, e.g. é by e and when exporting kerning pairs, instead of having &lt;&lt; for « you have to use \\00AB as escape code.

 ## Unregistered version limitations
 As FontCreator is released as pay shareware, the unregistered version has a grace period of 30 days with the following limitations based on the version number.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, the program will show a nag screen when pressing **Start**.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
-* 6.0 (2009-06-17) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode, where e.g. tested fonts won't be automatically hinted.
+* 6.0 (2009-06-17) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program runs a reduced functionality mode, where e.g. tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) – The program will create subsetted versions when saving, testing, exporting or installing fonts.
-Also, after a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and TrueType collections cannot be extracted.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and TrueType collections cannot be extracted.
 * 12.0.0.2543 (2019-07-10) until 12.0.0.2547 (2019-09-12) – The program will add watermarks when generating fonts.
-Also, after a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and TrueType collections cannot be extracted.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and TrueType collections cannot be extracted.

 Under the **Help** menu is an item labeled **Register...** (the same item is in the **Buy** menu along with **Buy Now**) when this executed a screen will pop up giving the registration code.